 If the 11th generation was a rollercoaster, 2007 and 2008 would be the thrilling peak.
 These years scored pretty sweet on Consumer Reports reliability scores and Edmunds ratings.
 Not too shabby, eh?

 Engine options?
 Oh boy, did they have options!
 We’re talking the dependable 4.2L Essex V6, and the tried-and-true 4.6L and 5.4L Triton V8 engines.
 These bad boys were paired with either a 4-speed automatic or a 5-speed manual transmission.
-Choose your fighter!
+Choose your competitor!

 Fuel efficiency saw a small bump up, but let’s be real – we’re still looking at city driving figures around 10 mpg and highway numbers hovering near 19 mpg.
 Hey, Rome wasn’t built in a day, right?